jSwords91/mcts-c/README.md

 In more detail:

-Selection:
-    - Uses UCB1 (exploitation + exploration) to traverse from root to a leaf node.
+Selection: Uses UCB1 (exploitation + exploration) to traverse from root to a leaf node.

-Expansion:

-    - Expands one of the untried valid moves for a node.
+Expansion:Expands one of the untried valid moves for a node.

-Simulation (Rollout):

-    - Runs a random playout until terminal state (X, O, or draw).
+Simulation (Rollout): Runs a random playout until terminal state (X, O, or draw).

-Backpropagation:

-    - Rewards are propagated back up the tree, with reward +1 for win, -1 for loss.
+Backpropagation: Rewards are propagated back up the tree, with reward +1 for win, -1 for loss.

-Best Move Selection:

-    - Chooses the move with the highest average value at root after SIMULATION_COUNT rollouts.
+Best Move Selection: Chooses the move with the highest average value at root after SIMULATION_COUNT rollouts.